Skip to content

 Use a single-screen decision surface

-The primary dashboard should answer core performance questions in seconds without scrolling or cross-referencing multiple reports.
+The primary dashboard should answer core performance questions in seconds without scrolling or cross-referencing multiple tabs.

 5. 5